 The pound (#) sign is used at the beginning of the File syntax.
 Using the command file type bof.cfg displays the # character as a comment delimiter at the top of the raw file.
-No default boot option file exists.
+No default BOF exists.
 The router boots with the factory default boot sequence and options.